 |Direct train||Yes, there is 1 direct train a day|

-Trains from Rome to Catania cover the 332 miles (536 km) long trip taking on average 9 h 59 min with our travel partners like Intercity, Intercity Notte, Trenitalia, Frecciarossa or Frecciargento.
+Trains from Rome to Catania cover the 332 miles (536 km) long journey taking on average 8 h 10 min with our travel partners like Frecciarossa, Intercity, Frecciargento, Trenitalia or Intercity Notte.
 Normally, there is 1 train operating per day, including direct services available.
-You can get the cheapest train tickets for this route for as low as $39 (€33), but the average price of train tickets is $56 (€48).
+While the average ticket price for this route costs around $72 (€65), you can find the cheapest train ticket for as low as $52 (€47).
 Travelers depart most frequently from Roma Termini and arrive in Catania Centrale.